kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/08_Channels.md

 information between coroutines using channels.

-Note that neither coroutines nor channels will completely eradicate the complexity that comes from concurrency, but they will definitely make your life easier when we need to reason it and understand what's going on.
+Note that neither coroutines nor channels will completely eradicate the complexity that comes from concurrency, but they will definitely make your life easier when you need to reason it and understand what's going on.

 Next, we'll discuss how to test the code that uses coroutines.